Can Cats Eat Shrimp?

 People often wonder if shrimp is, in some way, toxic or dangerous to cats.
 The answer is no, provided it is not old, moldy, or otherwise unsuitable for consumption.

 Shrimp are great occasional treats for cats.
-Cats can eat both raw and cooked shrimps, although they prefer eating them raw.

 The size of the shrimp matters when feeding it to your cat.
 Read on to find out vet-approved feeding guidelines.